Pillar 3 Disclosures

 based on 29 February 2020 audited accounts

 In 2006, the Basel 2 capital accord revised the existing regulatory capital framework to make it more sensitive to the risk management practices of modern banks and investment firms.
 The European Union implemented these provisions via the Capital Requirements Directive (‘CRD’), which consists of a three-pillar framework:

 - Pillar 1 – sets out the minimum capital requirements comprising base capital resources requirements; credit risk and market risk requirements; and fixed overhead requirement (‘FOR’).

 - Pillar 2 – requires firms to undertake an overall internal assessment of their capital adequacy, taking into account all risks to which the firm is exposed and whether additional capital should be held to cover risks not adequately covered by Pillar 1 requirements.
 This is achieved through the Internal Capital Adequacy Assessment Process (‘ICAAP’) and, potentially, by the Supervisory Review and Evaluation Process of the FCA.

 - Pillar 3 – aims to improve market discipline by requiring firms to publish certain details of the risks they are facing, their capital resources and risk management procedures.

-The United Kingdom financial regulatory body, the Financial Conduct Authority (‘FCA’), has incorporated the new framework into its existing rules and guidance through the General Prudential Sourcebook (‘GENPRU’) and the Prudential Sourcebook for Banks, Building Societies and Investment Firms (‘BIPRU’).
+The United Kingdom financial regulatory body, the Financial Conduct Authority (‘FCA’), has incorporated the framework into its rules and guidance through the General Prudential Sourcebook (‘GENPRU’) and the Prudential Sourcebook for Banks, Building Societies and Investment Firms (‘BIPRU’).

 BIPRU 11 relates specifically to the Pillar 3 disclosure requirements affecting firms subject to the CRD.
 This document discloses those requirements, as laid out in BIPRU 11.5, detailed below: